 But it wasn’t just intense physical training these youngsters had to endure but also ideological training, groomed to go abroad, spout the party line and talk animatedly of the socialist utopia they lived in while deploring the ways of the capitalist, imperialist West.
 For these youngsters were more than just sports stars – they were the country’s ‘tracksuit diplomats’, ambassadors for their nation, models for socialism.

 But there was an inherent risk for the state – performing abroad meant that the athletes came into direct contact with Westerners and could fall prey to capitalist indoctrination.
-They also had the means to escape, and as this exhibition illustrates – many did.
+They also had the means to escape, and many did.
 From tracksuit diplomats they became tracksuit traitors.
 These players became forgotten people within East Germany; their names erased from the sporting history books and their faces blanked out of photographs.

 But success didn’t just come through intensive investment and training – it came in the form of a little blue pill – vitamin tablets, or so the athletes were told, even the youngest ones, to help stave off colds and keep you fit.
 The youngsters, trusting of their coaches, took them.
 The pills were of course steroids, Oral-Turinabol.
 There was no parental consent involved; indeed the youngsters were under strict instruction not to tell anyone they were taking them, let alone their parents.
 Then came the injections.
 Refusal was not an option.